SavageWilliam/md-pdf-converter/README.md

 npm link
 ```

 4) TRY IT OUT!
-By running this following command in a directory that contains a markdown file:
+By running the following command in a directory that contains a markdown file:
 ```
 convdir
 ```